Boaztheostrich/Boaztheostrich.github.io/README.md

 <br>

 <p align="center">
-Work on this project has been paused at the moment as other opportunities that excited me more presented themselves.
+Work on this project has been paused, as other opportunities that excited me more presented themselves.
 However the basics of programmable led strips has carried on to my next project.
 </p>